-- During the dynasty phase, the active player is the player who is permitted to play character cards from his or her provinces or initiate an action ability.
-The status of active player alternates between players in this phase until one player passes, after which the remaining player remains the active player until he or she also passes. - During the conflict phase, the active player is the player with the opportunity to initiate a conflict, or the player who is resolving a conflict he or she has initiated.
+During the dynasty phase, the active player is the player who is permitted to play character cards from their provinces or initiate an action ability.
+The status of active player alternates between players in this phase until all players have passed.
+During the conflict phase, the active player is the player with the opportunity to initiate a conflict, or the player who is resolving a conflict they have initiated.